Skip to content

 Symptom: An agent is using unexpected settings despite your customization, or the configurator shows a version mismatch warning.

-Diagnosis: The override file in ~/.claude/lineup/agents/ may reference settings from an older plugin version.
+Diagnosis: The override file in the host override directory (~/.claude/lineup/agents/ for Claude, ~/.codex/lineup/agents/ for Codex, ~/.config/opencode/lineup/agents/ for OpenCode) may reference settings from an older plugin version.

 Solution: